2010 Tonight Show conflict: Criticism of Leno

 Jimmy Kimmel, host of the ABC late night show Jimmy Kimmel Live!, donned a gray wig and fake chin to perform his entire January 12 show in character as Leno.
 With his bandleader Cleto Escobedo parodying Leno's bandleader Kevin Eubanks, Kimmel began his monologue with, "It's good to be here on ABC.
 Hey, Cleto, you know what ABC stands for?
 Always Bump Conan."
 He also referenced the "People of Earth" letter, noting how O'Brien declined to participate in the "destruction" of The Tonight Show, commenting as Leno that, "Fortunately, though, I will!
 I'll burn it down if I have to!"
 Leno called Kimmel the next morning to discuss the bit, and at the end of the call, Leno suggested Kimmel come over and appear on his show.
 When his booking department called to confirm his appearance on a "10 at 10" segment (in which Leno asked ten questions to a guest appearing remotely via satellite), Kimmel agreed immediately.
 When he received the questions for his January 14 appearance—such as "What's your favorite snack junk food?"—he realized Leno intended to neutralize the scathing parody and paint the two as friends.

-Despite the questions, Kimmel used the segment to criticize Leno for his role in the Tonight Show conflict.
+Kimmel, however, was upfront with wanting to discuss the fiasco at hand, and during his appearance attempted to steer the questions that way; when asked about his favorite prank, he responded, "I think the best prank I ever pulled was, I told a guy once, 'Five years from now I'm going to give you my show.'
+And then when the five years came, I gave it to him and I took it back, almost instantly."
+Later in the segment, when Leno asked, "Ever order anything off the TV?"
+Kimmel replied, "Like when NBC ordered your show off the TV?"

+Following similar remarks to more questions, Kimmel closed the segment with this comment: "Listen, Jay.
+Conan and I have children.
+All you have to take care of is cars!
+We have lives to lead here!
+You've got eight hundred million dollars!
+For God's sakes, leave our shows alone!"
+Leno never fought back and accepted the bit as comedy (he ascribed it as Kimmel attempting to score some publicity), but producer Vickers was furious.